 Once a design is considered ready for flight into the wider world, it needs to be released – a process that can often be underestimated.

 Without a regimented and fundamentally-sound release process, tracking an ever-maturing product over time can be fraught with any number of pitfalls.
 Just imagine needing to go back and release a previous revision of your product, only to find that all required source design files were never included, as a snapshot, with that particular release!
 That's OK, just get the generated output files from the relevant folder(s) for that release – trusty Gerbers and any additional fabrication and assembly information, that's all that's really needed anyway.
 But imagine those 'trusty' outputs have been overwritten, or become corrupt somehow.
 If only the release process were more robust.

 The overall result is the highest-integrity board design release management possible.
-Not only is your actual design project tightly monitored, backed-up, and managed in a version-controlled Design Repository, but also too, the releases of its data in a similar manner within the target server - robust, safe, secure.
+Not only is your actual design project tightly monitored, backed-up, and under version control, but also too, the releases of its data in a similar manner within the target Workspace – robust, safe, secure.

 Related page: Working with the Project Releaser

-The Project Releaser caters for all types of PCB project - unmanaged/non-version-controlled, under external VCS control, or managed through a managed content server - by offering two modes of operation:
+The Project Releaser caters for all types of PCB project – local/non-version-controlled, under external VCS control, or under the native version control of a connected Workspace – by offering two modes of operation:

 With the Release view in